Professor Jan Selby

 - Research interests

 My research focuses principally on climate change, water and energy issues, and their intersections with politics and power.
-I have worked extensively on West Asian and especially Israeli-Palestinian water politics (the subject of a 2003 monograph); on the conflict and security implications of climate change; and more recently on the impacts of ‘non-energy policies’ on energy demand.
+I have worked extensively on West Asian and especially Israeli-Palestinian water politics (the subject of a 2003 monograph); on the conflict and security implications of climate change; and on the impacts of ‘non-energy policies’ on energy demand.
 Across this work, I use a political ecology lens informed by the historical materialist and post-colonial traditions, examining both the political consequences of, and responses to, environmental conflicts and crises, and their political (and political-economic) contexts and causes.
-I am currently working on a monograph ‘Divided Environments: A Political Ecology of Climate Change, Water and Security’, together with Clemens Hoffmann (Stirling) and Gabrielle Daoust (Sussex).
+My latest book, co-authored with and Gabrielle Daoust and Clemens Hoffmann, is ‘Divided Environments: An International Political Ecology of Climate Change, Water and Security’ (Cambridge University Press, 2022).

 In the past I have also worked on various aspects of IR theory, and conflict, peacebuilding and development.
 This has included work on global governance (the subject of a 2003 co-edited volume); on the use and misuse of the work of Michel Foucault within IR; on the work of Edward Said; on militarism and International Relations (the subject of a 2012 book co-edited with Anna Stavrianakis); and on the ‘myth of liberal peace-building’ within peacebuilding research.
-My most recent book is ‘What’s the Point of International Relations?’, co-edited with Synne Dyvik and Rorden Wilkinson.
+My most recent edited book, with Synne Dyvik and Rorden Wilkinson, is ‘What’s the Point of International Relations?’

 I have written on (and undertaken or overseen fieldwork in) Israel-Palestine, Syria, Cyprus, India-Pakistan, Cambodia, Sudan and South Sudan, the Lake Chad region, and the UK and US.
 I do not really have an area specialism but have worked most extensively on Israel-Palestine.